wedaly/gospelunk/README.md

 Create or update the index:

 ```
 gospelunk index .       # index the package in current directory
 gospelunk index ./...   # index packages in current directory and all subdirectories (recursive)
 gospelunk index -i .    # index packages imported by the package in the current directory
+gospelunk index -i -t . # index packages, including direct and transitive imports.
 ```

 The index command will skip packages if they haven't changed since they were last indexed.